adautzza/shiny-happiness/README.md

 ### 1. Next-React
 A directory which contains a project in next and a project in react.
-The react project is currently the highlihtt :)
+The react project is currently the highlight :)

 ### 2. Programming tasks
 A directory which contains diverse programming tasks.